 I am a wannabe builder.
+If you follow me on Instagram you see all of the building projects I do.
 I love Ana White to pieces and admire her “can-do” attitude when it comes to creating her own furniture.
 I so desire to build my own furniture one day but my confidence level is low when it comes to this.
 All that measuring perfectly scares me.
-However, Denise (Operation Restoration: Home Edition mommy) is so easy going I figured I would try my hand at making some custom bookshelves for her living room.
+However, my friend asked me to make her some bookshelves, and she is so easy going I figured I would try my hand at making some custom bookshelves for her living room.
 If they aren’t perfect she would totally just roll with it.
 So I asked Ana if she would tweak the directions for the Kentwood bookshelves to be 2’ wide by 7’ tall.
 Here I am all hot, sweaty and proud of the bookshelves I made.

 The inspiration for the shelves are the Kenwood Bookshelves from Restoration Hardware.